Last Updated on November 24, 2022 by Alfred Jenkins

 Jigging is the type of angling with a jig, a sort of fishing lure.
 A jig has a lead sinker and a hook and is usually disguised in a soft material for luring fish.
 Unlike spinnerbaits, the Jigs create a vertical and jerky movement.
 The versatile jigs are suitable for both salt and fresh water.

 It is famous among anglers because it allures many species.
 Therefore, jig fishing is the best way for bass hunting.
-With several changes in your fishing style, you can make the most out of your efforts by using appropriate baits and lure.
+With several changes in your fishing style, you can make the most out of your efforts by using appropriate bait and lure.

 Setup the right gear